 AWANA churches: register here for the AWANA Missions Supplement download page

 Missions discipleship for children is, at its core, about making disciples.
 It’s about reaching the lost and helping them grow to become on-mission Christians (Christians who take seriously their responsibility to live as missionaries every day of their lives).
-Simply put, missions discpipleship is praying for, training and equipping workers who make disciples and carry the message of Christ to a lost and dying world.
+Simply put, missions discipleship is praying for, training, and equipping workers who make disciples and carry the message of Christ to a lost and dying world.

 Missions discipleship differs in each individual church.
 The approach to missions education is not nearly as important as accomplishing it.
 Remember that missions discipleship doesn’t happen by accident.
 It is important to be intentional about teaching, training, and equipping children to live an on-mission lifestyle.

 Before you can determine your approach, take a moment to evaluate your current status.
 What does missions discipleship look like in your children’s ministry?
 Consider the following components of missions discipleship.
 Are you leading your children to:

 - Grow spiritually to live out a missions lifestyle?

 - Learn about Southern Baptist missionaries, Lottie Moon Christmas Offering, AnnieArmstrong Easter Offering, and the Cooperative Program?

 - Participate in mission projects and witnessing?

 - Participate and invest in the lives/ministry of your church?